British Doctors Study

 Follow-up of the incidence of cancer and of cause-specific mortality among the male doctors is still continuing.
 All study participants are registered with the Office of National Statistics (ONS) to obtain mortality data (date of and cause of death) are provided by NHS Digital on behalf of ONS and is sourced from Civil Registration Data.
 Study participants are also registered with the National Cancer Registration and Analysis Service (NCRAS) to obtain cancer diagnoses.

 This information received from NHS Digital and NCRAS (which is patient identifiable data) will be imported to a securely accessed computer by The University of Oxford (Data Controller), and used solely for academic research purposes by the study team in Oxford.
 Before analysing this complete dataset (including information already provided by the study participants, patient identifiers will be removed.
 Importantly, whilst the information received is specific to each study participant, no individual person will be identifiable in any publication arising from this work.
 Furthermore, the British Doctors Study database will not be shared with organisations outside of the University of Oxford and only accredited researchers in Clinical Trial Service Unit & Epidemiological Studies Unit (CTSU), University of Oxford will have access to the data.
-Anonymous results of the study may be made available to collaborators and relevant bone fide researchers according to the Nuffield Depart of Population Health (NDPH), University of Oxford data sharing policy: https://www.ndph.ox.ac.uk/about/data-access-policy
+Anonymous results of the study may be made available to collaborators and relevant bone fide researchers according to the Nuffield Department of Population Health (NDPH), data sharing policy see: https://www.ndph.ox.ac.uk/data-access

 Funding for this long term follow-up is from the UK Medical Research Council, Cancer Research UK, and British Heart Foundation.

 If participants decide they no longer want their study data to be linked in this way they can withdraw from this follow-up, without affecting their current medical care, by contacting the Study Coordinator, Dr Hongchao Pan at: